 Pureed white beans and potato flakes can add a creamy texture to soups and stews

 In addition to making dietary adjustments, if your child has lactose intolerance, you can also give him over-the-counter medicines to help digest the lactose in milk products.
 This type of medication will not work for a child with a milk allergy.

 Although dairy is an excellent source of calcium, you can also make sure your child gets enough calcium from leafy green vegetables, tofu, cold water fish, and calcium-fortified foods such as orange juice.

-Because symptoms are usually obvious, you will be able to tell if your child has a milk allergy, or lactose intolerance.
+Because symptoms are usually obvious, you will be able to tell if your child has a milk allergy or lactose intolerance.
 In other words, if your child has a bad reaction to milk or milk and dairy products, you should have him tested to determine the cause.
-Sometimes additional monitoring and allergy testing is needed because what looks like a reaction to milk could actually be a reaction so something else, such as an allergy to the wheat in the cereal served with the milk.
+Sometimes additional monitoring and allergy testing are needed because what looks like a reaction to milk could actually be a reaction to something else, such as an allergy to the wheat in the cereal served with the milk.